The Place of Taswawwuf in Traditional Sciences

 It basically consists of dedication to worship, total dedication to Allah (s.w.t.), disregard for the finery and ornament of the world, abstinence from the pleasure, wealth, and prestige sought by most men, and retiring from others to worship alone.
 This was the general rule among the companions of the Prophet (s.a.w.) and the early Muslims, but when involvement in this-worldly things became widespread from the second Islamic century onwards and people became absorbed in worldliness, those devoted to worship came to be called Swufiyyah or People of Taswawwuf.”

 In Shaykh ibn Khaldun’s (r.a.) words, the content of taswawwuf, “total dedication to Allah (s.w.t.),” was, “the general rule among the companions of the Prophet (s.a.w.) and the early Muslims.”
-So if the word did not exist in earliest times, we should not forget that this is also the case with many other disciplines, such as tafsir or ‘ilm al-jarh wa at-ta’di’, the science of the positive and negative factors that affect ahadits narrators acceptability, or ‘‘ilm at-tawhid, the science of belief in tenets of faith, all of which proved to be of the utmost importance to the correct preservation and transmission of the religion.
+So, if the word did not exist in earliest the times, we should not forget that this is also the case with many other disciplines, such as tafsir or ‘ilm al-jarh wa at-ta’di’, the science of the positive and negative factors that affect ahadits narrators acceptability, or ‘‘ilm at-tawhid, the science of belief in tenets of faith, all of which proved to be of the utmost importance to the correct preservation and transmission of the religion.

 As for the origin of the word “taswawwuf”, it may well be from Sufi, the person who does taswawwuf, which seems to be etymologically prior to it, for the earliest mention of either term was by Shaykh Abu Sa’id ibn Abu al-Hasan Yasar al-Baswri (q.s.) who died 110 years after the Hijrah, and is reported to have said, “I saw a Sufi circumambulating the Ka’bah, and offered him a dirham, but he would not accept it.”